jonathanlermitage/tikione-steam-cleaner/README.md

 * Antti Mieskolainen: redist detection improvements, GOG and Origin support
 * Members of the [CanardPC forum](http://forum.canardpc.com), for their support and cheerfulness

-## Hostory of TikiOne Steam Cleaner
+## History of TikiOne Steam Cleaner

 I'm working on this software since Janurary 2012.
 Here is the full [changelog](https://github.com/jonathanlermitage/tikione-steam-cleaner/blob/master/CHANGELOG.md).